olucurious/Awesome-ARKit/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - **If you just created something, wait at least 24 hours before submitting.** This is to give it some time to mature and ensure it's not just a publish-and-forget type of project.
-- Keep in mind that the list is very mature by now, so the bar of getting something accepted is high.
-Only submit something unique and generally useful.
+- Only submit something unique and generally useful.
 - If you submit a project that is similar to an existing project in the list, argument how it's better.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Suggested packages should be tested and documented.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[package](link) - Description.`
 - Additions should be added to the bottom of the relevant category.
-- Link to the GitHub repo, not npmjs.com.
+- Link to the GitHub repo.
 - Keep descriptions short and simple, but descriptive.
 - Don't mention `ARKit` in the description as it's implied.
 - Start the description with a capital and end with a full stop/period.